 Navratri, meaning nine nights, is one of the most significant Hindu festivals which is celebrated with a lot of fervor.
-It is dedicated to worship of Goddess Durga and is observed twice a year.
-The first Navratri is in the month of Chaitra (March-April) and is celebrated during the Shukla Paksha of Chaitra.
+It is dedicated to the worship of Goddess Durga and is observed twice a year.
+The first Navratri was in the month of Chaitra (March-April) and was celebrated during the Shukla Paksha of Chaitra.
 The second Navratri which is known as Shardiya Navratri or Maha Navratri is celebrated in the pratipada of the bright fortnight of the month of Ashvin.
 It is observed during Sharad i.e (September-October).
 During Navratri, nine avatars of Goddess Durga are worshipped.

 On the first day, Lord Ganesha and Goddess Durga are worshiped and seeds of barley are placed in a vessel made of mud.
 Devotees take the resolution to fast and the place is purified by sprinkling Ganga jal and then kalash is placed.
 Sand of seven colours is mixed and a peeth is prepared on which the kalash is placed.
 In this puja, all the Gods, Yoginis and nine planets are invited and offered to sit in the kalash.
 Seven types of sands, betel nuts and coins are kept and decorated with five types of leaves.